-TWELVE MONTHS ENDED AUGUST 31, 2003 (IN THOUSANDS) Net
+TWELVE MONTHS ENDED AUGUST 31, 2003 (IN THOUSANDS) Net income\$ 69,289 Depreciation and amortization Interest Taxes 2,912 Depreciation, amortization, and interest and taxes of investee +

-income\$

-74,558 Depreciation and

-amortization

-Interest

-53,945

-Taxes

-10,924 Non-cash compensation

-expense 1,159 Other

-expenses

-2,912 Depreciation, amortization, and interest and taxes of

-investee

-901 Less: Gain on disposal of

-assets EBITDA,

-as adjusted

-\$200,475 ======

 RISK FACTORS

 An investment in our common units involves a high degree of risk.
 You should carefully consider the following risk factors together with all of the other information included in, or incorporated by reference into, this prospectus supplement in evaluating an investment in our common units.
 If any of the following risks were to occur, our business, financial condition or results of operations could be adversely affected.
 In that case, the trading price of our common units could decline and you could lose all or part of your investment.